 Although many different platforms may collect and display data about things like pageviews and clicks on your site, each platform has a unique way of calculating these numbers.
 Things such as defining when a day starts, or when a session ends often vary between platforms and can cause discrepancies when comparing the data.

-This article will help you investigate any discrepancies between Dynamic Yield and other platforms to help verify whether a discrepancy is based on the platforms themselves, or represents a genuine issue that should be resolved.
+This article can help you investigate any discrepancies between Dynamic Yield and other platforms to help verify whether a discrepancy is based on the platforms themselves, or represents a genuine issue that should be resolved.

 This article uses Google Analytics to demonstrate the process of handling discrepancies, but the same general ideas can be applied to other third-party analytics tools such as Heap or Adobe Omniture.

-Note: Due to different implementation types (Google Tag Manager, execution after the page is loaded, etc.), most analytics platforms tend to have small discrepancies.
+Note: Due to different implementation types (Google Tag Manager, execution after the page is loaded, and so on), most analytics platforms tend to have small discrepancies.
 5% is typically accepted between analytics platforms if you are sending events directly to your analytics platform, and up to 10% if there is a transfer medium in between (like a data layer).

 Discrepancies in the Dashboard or Audience Explorer Reports

 The data in the dashboard or audience explorer reports could potentially impact the results of all of your tests.
 If you encounter discrepancies between these reports and an analytics platform, use the following steps to clarify the issue.

 Step 1: Check the entire site data

 The most common cause of true discrepancies are implementation issues in Dynamic Yield or the analytics platform.
 To verify if there is such an issue:

 - Go to the Dynamic Yield dashboard

 - View the number of purchases (or any other metric that appears at the top of the dashboard).

 - Compare this number to the number in your analytics vendor.